metarents-platform/mrprotocol/README.md

 # MRProtocol

-MetaRents protocol is a fully decentralized NFT rental system to match NFT owners (lenders) with creators (renters).<br>
+MetaRents protocol is a collateral-free decentralized NFT renting protocol.<br>
-MetaRents Marketplace aggregator is the implementation of the protocol that could be used by any NFT owner, creator, or business.
+MetaRents Marketplace aggregator is the implementation of the protocol that could be used by any NFT owners, creators, or businesses.<br>
+Metarents protocol and marketplace allows owners to monetize NFTs by lending creators and businesses access to their utility.

 # MetaRents Protocol Rent Process